chris-pearce/scally/README.md

 ### Scally framework

-This section pulls in the entire Scally framework via Sass [`@import`'s](http://sass-lang.com/guide#topic-5) and is where you override Scally's settings.
+This section pulls in the entire Scally framework via individual Sass [`@import`'s](http://sass-lang.com/guide#topic-5) and is where you override Scally's settings.

-This is what makes Scally so powerful as Scally can be completely modified by changing the settings without ever having to alter the framework itself.
+This is what makes Scally so powerful as it can be completely modified by changing the settings without ever having to alter the framework itself.

-So for example if you wanted to change the global font size for your project then you assign a new value to the relevant Scally setting which in this case would be `$font-size` then simply declare it **above** the relevant `@import` partial in `style.scss`, like so:
+For example if you wanted to change the global font size for your project then you assign a new value to the relevant Scally setting which in this case would be `$font-size` then simply declare it **above** the relevant `@import` partial in `style.scss`, like so:

 ```
 $font-size: 14;
-@import "[path/to/the/scally]framework]/scally/core/settings/typography";
+@import "[path/to/the/scally/framework]/scally/core/settings/typography";
 ```

 You can use your own project-specific settings from your